blockades/mmt/README.md

+**Please note that this is experimental software that is in development.

+This source code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please refer to the GNU Public License for more details.**

+---

 # MMT {magic money tree, margins merkle trees, mutual margins tributaries, mutual margin tendencies, margarine margins together}

 _Working title: By the margins, for the margins_